Munkar and Nakir: Questionings in the grave

-A righteous believer will respond correctly, saying that their Lord is Allah, that Muhammad is their prophet and that their religion is Islam.
-If the deceased answers correctly, the time spent awaiting the resurrection is pleasant and may enter heaven.
+A righteous believer will respond correctly, saying that their Lord is Allah, that Islam is their religion, and that Muhammad is their prophet.
+If the deceased answers correctly, the time spent awaiting the resurrection is pleasant and they may enter heaven.
 Those who do not answer as described above are chastised until the day of judgment.
-There is belief that the fire of hell can already be seen in Barzakh, and that the spiritual pain caused by this can lead to purification of the soul.
+There is a belief that the fire of Hell can already be seen in barzakh and that the spiritual pain caused by this can lead to purification of the soul.

-Shia theologian al-Mufid reports that the angels ask about ones imam is.
+Shia theologian al-Mufid reports that the angels ask about one's iman.
 The correct answer appears to be the Quran.

+The questioning of the grave is part of the Islamic Creed according to Ash'ari.

 Muslims believe that a person will correctly answer the questions not by remembering the answers before death but by their iman (faith) and deeds such as salat (prayer) and shahadah (the Islamic profession of faith).

-History and origins
+Cultural interpretations

 Munkar and Nakir bear some similarity to Zoroastrian divinities.
 Some of these, such as Mithra, Sraosha and Rashnu have a role in the judgement of souls.
 Rashnu is described as a figure who holds a set of scales, like some angels of the grave.
 E.G. Brown has suggested that a continuity exists between Rashnu and Munkar and Nakir.
 Sebastian Günther also points out it.
 He writes that "the image and function of Munkar and Nakīr carries certain echoes of the Zoroastrian concept of the angels Srōsh (“Obedience”) and Ātar (“Fire”)".
 A mythical figure in Mandaean religion, Abathur Muzania is similar to Rashnu.
 He has the same position in the world of the dead and he holds a set of scales.
 Muzania means scales (mizan) in Aramaic.

-According to a recent research, it is hypothesized that Munkar and Nakir were derived from astrological figures that originally associated with the Mesopotamian astral god Nergal.This is based on idea that the Mesopotamian god Nergal has almost the same characteristics as Munkar and Nakir.
+According to a recent research, it is hypothesized that Munkar and Nakir were derived from astrological figures that originally associated with the Mesopotamian astral god Nergal.
+This is based on idea that the Mesopotamian god Nergal has almost the same characteristics as Munkar and Nakir.
 First of all, Assyrian nakru which means 'enemy', was an epithet of Nergal.
 The Assyrian nakru, like the names Munkar and Nakir, comes from the same root, that is, it comes from the proto-Semitic NKR which derived some negative terms.
-Some scholars use a different spelling; nakuru. which is almost the same as Nakir.
+Some scholars use a different spelling; nakuru, which is almost the same as Nakir.
 Moreover, Nergal is a lord of the Underworld and the grave (Assyrian qabru: grave).
 Like Munkar and Nakir, he has a terrifying voice that can cause panic among men and gods.
 He holds a shining mace and his breath can burn his enemies.
-Because he is related to fire most scholars suggest that he was originally a sun god.
-Furthermore, he is identified with the celestial twins (Gemini) in the Babylonian astral mythology which forms a direct link to Munkar and Nakir.
+Because he is related to fire, most scholars suggest that he was originally a sun god.
+Furthermore, he is identified with the celestial twins (Gemini) in the Babylonian astral mythology, which forms a direct link to Munkar and Nakir.